QubitPi/typedoc-site/guides/installation.md

 ### Integrating with Docusaurus

-Assuming we have a react project called **my-app** and inside `my-app` directory there is a Docusaurus-generated project at `my-app/doc` directory, we will simply put up the script above with slight modifications:
+Assuming we have a react project called **my-app** and inside `my-app` directory there is a Docusaurus-generated project at `my-app/docs` directory, we will simply put up the script above with slight modifications:

 - The file is **docs/scripts/typedoc.js**
 - The **my-app**'s `tsconfig.json` is in the parent directory of docusaurus doc directory
-- We will also be having image-enriched TypeDoc so we configure `media` options in `app.bootstrap`
+- We will also be having image-enriched TypeDoc so we will add a `media` option
 - The generated TypeDoc HTML will be co-located with Docusaurus doc build; so it will be under **./build/api**.
 In the mean time, the Docusaurus `build` command will be `"build": "docusaurus build && node scripts/typedoc.js"`